Differentially Private Algorithms for Graphs Under Continual Observation: Mechanisms Based on Continuous Global Sensitivity

 }\opt{full}{\CountingAlgorithm}\opt{conf}{\CountingAlgorithm} { To analyze the error of the algorithms we need the following Corollary from Chan \etal\ \cite{chan11}: \begin{corollary}[Corollary 2.9 from~\cite{chan11}] Suppose $\gamma_i$ are independent random variables, where each $\gamma_i$ has Laplace distribution $\Lap(b_i)$.
 Let $Y := \sum_i\gamma_i$ and $b_M = \max_i b_i$.
 Let $\nu \geq \sqrt{\sum_i b_i^2}$.
 Suppose $0 < \delta < 1$ and $\nu > \max\left\{ \sqrt{\sum_i b_i^2}, b_M\sqrt{\ln \frac{2}{\delta}} \right\}$.
 Then, $\Pr\left[|Y| > \nu\sqrt{8\ln\frac{2}{\delta}}\right] \leq \delta$.

-To simplify our presentation and improve readability, we choose $\nu := \sqrt{\sum_i b_i^2}\cdot\sqrt{\ln\frac{2}{\delta}}$ and use the following slightly weaker result: with probability at least $1-\delta$, the quantity $|Y|$ is at most $O(\sqrt{\sum_i b_i^2} \log \frac{1}{\delta})$. \end{corollary} }\opt{full}{\errorcorollary}The next lemma is stated informally in~\cite{chan11}. \begin{restatable}[Observation 1 from~\cite{chan11}]{lemma}{obsonelemma} Let $\algo$ be a counting mechanism as described in \cref{alg:generic-counting} with $L_1=0$ and $L_2=1$ that releases $k$ noisy p-sums, such that the count at any time step can be computed as the sum of at most $y$ p-sums and every item is part of at most $x$ p-sums.
+To simplify our presentation and improve readability, we choose $\nu := \sqrt{\sum_i b_i^2}\cdot\sqrt{\ln\frac{2}{\delta}}$ and use the following slightly weaker result: with probability at least $1-\delta$, the quantity $|Y|$ is at most $O(\sqrt{\sum_i b_i^2} \log \frac{1}{\delta})$. \end{corollary} }\opt{full}{\errorcorollary}The next lemma is stated informally in~\cite{chan11}. \begin{restatable}[Observation 1 from~\cite{chan11}]{lemma}{obsonelemma} Let $\algo$ be the counting mechanism given in \cref{alg:generic-counting} that releases $k$ noisy p-sums, such that the count at any time step can be computed as the sum of at most $y$ p-sums and every item is part of at most $x$ p-sums.
+Assume that the algorithm receives a binary input stream, i.e.~with $L_1=0$ and $L_2=1$.
 Then, $\algo$ is $(x\cdot\eps)$-differentially private, and the error is $O(\eps^{-1}\sqrt{y}\log\frac{1}{\delta})$ with probability at least $1-\delta$ at each time step. \end{restatable} { \begin{proof} The error follows from \cref{cor:measure-conc} since the noise at each time step is the sum of at most $y$ independent random variables with distribution $\Lap(1/\eps)$.

 We show that the vector of all noisy p-sums output by $\algo$ preserves $(x\cdot\eps)$-differential privacy.
 Then, since the count is estimated by summing over $(x\cdot\eps)$-differentially private noisy p-sums the count itself is $(x\cdot\eps)$-differentially private.
 As described above, $\range(\algo) = \reals^k$, where $k$ is the number of p-sums that the algorithm computes in total.